 There’s been a bit of a brush mania recently on the blog!
 I’ve been loving sharing with you some of my favourite new makeup brush additions.
 In today’s world, having cheap, essential makeup brushes has become a must I want to add to that these gorgeous rose gold and black beauties.
 You may have seen the “toothbrush” brushes before, aptly named because of their peculiar shape, but what in the world are they used for?
-If you’ve been confused by what purpose each of these little brushes serves, then carry on reading as I demystify their purpose.
+If you’ve been confused by what purpose each of these little brushes serves, then carry on reading as I demystify their purpose and give you some insight into how to use oval brushes.

 So, what makes these brushes so different?